tek-life/battery-decision/README.md

 Only settings specified in given profile are applied.
 It's advised to specify all needed settings in all of the profiles.

-The idea's to apply profiles dynamically depending on battery and AC status.
+The idea's to apply profiles dynamically depending on battery, screen and AC state.

 **ALWAYS DISABLE MPDECISION** by renaming or *rm -f*'ing it or they'll conflict.